bartkozal/vue-fraction-grid/README.md

 </grid>
 ```

 Nest grids however you want to, the gutter is always the same.
-You don't need to wrap nested grids with containers.
+There is no need to wrap nested grids with containers.

 ```html
 <grid>